seaflux logo

 2. Function / Tool Calling: Let models query systems (search, ERP, CRM).

-3. Orchestrators undefined Agents: Route tasks, manage memory, handle fallbacks.
+3. Orchestrators & Agents: Route tasks, manage memory, handle fallbacks.

-4. Prompt Templates undefined Variables: Productize prompts with parameters and A/B testing, central to AI prompt design.
+4. Prompt Templates & Variables: Productize prompts with parameters and A/B testing, central to AI prompt design.

 5. Evaluators: Automatic checks (factuality, PII, toxicity, bias, brand compliance).